Sid200/blog/about/index.md

 modified: 2019-04-07
 ---

 Hello there!
-My name is Siddhanth Bhowmick.
 Call me Sid, I will like it.
 This is a blog, as is evident and is mainly based on Science and Computers.
 It can be anything actually, revolving around what I might be wanting to talk.
 I can get philosophical sometimes and sometimes I just wanna talk about what annoys me the most.
 Sometimes I like to share with the world what I understand and sometimes I want to know what other people know about.

 This is a friendly blog.
 All kinds of discussions with friendly fights are available here.
 All of that discussion happens in the comments section.